fledge-iot/fledge/docs/plugin_developers_guide/02_writing_plugins.rst

             return &info;
     }

-The configuration in *default_config* is assumed to have ab enumeration item called *discovered*
+The configuration in *default_config* is assumed to have an enumeration item called *discovered*

 .. code-block:: console